-When we have a conversation we consciously and subconsciously rely pretty heavily on the cues and feedback of others (their nods, body language, spoken response, etc.).
-So in trying to understand something better, we may anticipate an undesirable response from people which keeps us from asking.
+When we have a conversation, we consciously and subconsciously rely pretty heavily on the cues and feedback of others (their nods, body language, spoken response, etc.).
+So while trying to understand something better, we may anticipate an undesirable response from people which keeps us from asking.
 I see two kinds of self-awareness here: one that is fragile with your own feelings and esteem, and another that wishes not to offend someone else.
-They can be confused because of the focus on someone’s reaction towards you, but the former is more self-serving and validation based, while the latter is more concerned about everybody involved.
+These can be confused because of the focus on someone’s reaction towards you, but the former is more self-serving and validation based, while the latter is more concerned about everybody involved.
 Neither is wrong; they seem to be natural defense mechanisms.

 Problems I see are unwillingness to make mistakes, resistance towards the perception of misunderstanding, and avoidance of potential intolerance.
 So many of us seek boosts in self-esteem from the reassurance and validation of others.
 We like to be acknowledged!
-These are all valid; no one wants to make mistakes, be misunderstood, or be “punished” for asking.
+These are all valid.
+No one wants to make mistakes, be misunderstood, or be “punished” for asking.
 I can’t say that I have a clear solution to this one, but this is what I’m aiming for: mutual respect, self-validation, and transparency.

 We are likely more comfortable openly asking questions among friends.
 However, even though friends are a more flexible or forgiving audience, I still want to practice these three qualities in all of my interactions.
-Personally, I like to gain insight and information equally from what I read/watch and from people to whom I speak.
+Personally, I like to gain insight and information equally from what I read/watch and from people with whom I speak.
 I’m able to apply what I’m learning from one to form a deeper understanding when engaging with the other.
 A good balance!

 The confidence you build isn’t there to demolish your filter, but instead to feel more authentic in situations.
 This is where transparency shines.
 Rather than talking your way around something or holding too much unsaid inside you, try saying “I don’t know,” “I’d like to learn/understand more about…” etc. I try to keep away from “I hope you won’t take offense but…” because it’s hardly a warning.
-It sounds like I’m acknowledging that it could offend you but choose to disregard it anyway and that if you are offended it’s not really my fault, I’m passing responsibility to you.
+It sounds like I’m acknowledging that it could offend you but choose to disregard it anyway and that if you are offended it’s not really my fault.
+I’m passing responsibility to you.

 What can be learned from asking questions?
-I really like when people ask questions about life or about me.
+Most of the time, I really like when people ask questions about life or about me.
 I try to welcome them with “I’m glad you asked…” or “good thought.”
 If I don’t like the question or prefer not to disclose the answer, I’m trying to be better about saying “let’s save that for another time” or “I’d rather not talk about this now.”
 I’m hoping to see more tolerance and encouragement of questions.
 As I lean into discomfort around how I am perceived, I am willing to discover the deeper knowledge and insight from expressing my curiosity.

 After all, explorers asked what was beyond the believed “edge of the world” and discovered more to life.